Hilal-e-Jurat

 It was created and declared for official use on 16 March 1957 by the President of Pakistan.
 The Hilal-i-Ju'rat is considered to be the equivalent of the Conspicuous Gallantry Cross and the Distinguished Service Cross.
-The medal is only conferrable to those who are ranked at an Officer level only and it is only allowed to be given to the Army (excluding paramilitary personnel), Navy and Air-force.
+The medal is only conferrable upon all ranks.
 The award after this honour is the Sitara-e-Jurat (Star of Courage), and subsequent to this medal is the Tamgha-e-Jurat (Medal of Courage).

 Unlike the Nishan-e-Haider, the Hilal-e-Jurat is the highest military award thus far that has been given to living Pakistanis to date.
 The medallion has been given to many famous Pakistani army personnel, including many national heroes.
 Most notably, well known major generals, brigadiers and lieutenants of the Pakistan Armed Forces have all received the medal.

 The award holds significant benefits for the recipient including social, political and financial benefits.
 Land and pensions are awarded as recompense for serving in the Army of Pakistan on behalf of the State for acts of "valour and courage" during battle against the enemy.
 As of 2003 it was revealed that cash rewards have replaced land being given to the recipient under new defence housing schemes, which had taken place for the duration of the past twelve years perpetrated by the army, which was accounted to the Pakistan National Assembly as reported in the last decade.